kryptco/www/static/src/blog/_posts/2018-08-30-krypton-zero-trust-infrastructure.md

 ![The Krypton app and the Browser extension]({{ site.url }}/static/dist/img/blog/system-components.png){:class="img-responsive"}

 ## Krypton phone app
-The Krypton phone app, referred to as “Krypton” in this post, generates and stores your private U2F key pairs on the [secure hardware](https://krypt.co/docs/security/privacy-policy.html#private-key-storage)on your iOS or Android phone (where available) and uses it to sign U2F authentication and registration challenges.
+The Krypton phone app, referred to as “Krypton” in this post, generates and stores your private U2F key pairs on the [secure hardware](https://krypt.co/docs/security/privacy-policy.html#private-key-storage) on your iOS or Android phone (where available) and uses it to sign U2F authentication and registration challenges.
 The private key never leaves the phone.

 ## Browser extension
 The browser extension is responsible for carrying out the U2F protocol with the web page you're on and most importantly, securely communicating the origin of the page you're on (the domain) to the Krypton app.
-The browser extension forwards U2F signing requests to the Krypton app on your phone, and upon approval, gets returns the signature back to the web page for authentication.
+The browser extension forwards U2F signing requests to the Krypton app on your phone which, upon approval, returns the signature back to the web page for authentication.

 ## Communicating over an Untrusted Channels
 Pairing establishes an authenticated and encrypted communication channel over an **untrusted** medium.